 - Allowing input VAT credits for Transportation Services

-As such, to take full advantage and to minimise compliance risks, businesses will need to review their ERP systems, accounting processes and documentation within a short time period.
-IT Convergence can help you navigate the complexities of compliance in China and Asia Pacific.
+As such, to take full advantage and minimize compliance risks, businesses will need to review their ERP systems, accounting processes, and documentation within a short time period.
+IT Convergence can help you navigate the complexities of compliance in China and the Asia Pacific.
 For more information on how to manage your ERP in APAC, visit our website.